Jean-Michel Huguenin is one of the first and foremost gallery owners in the Saint Germain des Prés district.

 - A small Makonde head (Tanzania), donated in 1969 to the musée de l’Homme

 - And above all, an exceptional object donated to the musée du quai Branly in 2006: a Boli cult object.
-It is exhibited in the permanent collections of the museum in the Africa section.
+It is exhibited in the Africa section of the Museum's Permanent Collections.

-Description of this Boli cult object in the book Musée du quai Branly – La Collection (Skira Flammarion, 2009):
+Description of the Boli cult object in the book Musée du quai Branly – La Collection (Skira Flammarion, 2009):

-«The gallery owner and collector Jean-Michel Huguenin held this piece since long, having acquired it in Mali in 1972.
+«The gallery owner and collector Jean-Michel Huguenin had owned this piece for long time, having acquired it in Mali in 1972.

-Strictly speaking, it is to do less with sculpture than with assembling, because the object is fashioned, according to a highly complex symbolism and ritual, from an amalgam of various fragments: wood, bark, leaves, mud, leather, cotton thread, bone, hair, claws, fangs, blood, and other animal and human body parts, such as placenta, phalanx, etc.
+Strictly speaking, it is less to do with sculpture than with assembling, because the object is fashioned, according to a highly complex symbolic ritual, from an amalgam of various fragments: wood, bark, leaves, mud, leather, cotton thread, bone, hair, claws, fangs, blood and other animal and human body parts, such as placenta, phalanx, etc.

-For these veritable condensed forms of mineral, animal and vegetal forces to take effect, they need to be flattered by active words, looked after by subtle sprinklings and fed by bloody sacrifices.
+In order for these condensed forms of mineral, animal and vegetal forces to be effective, they need to be flattered by active words, looked after by subtle sprinklings and fed by bloody sacrifices.

-The crusty glaze, fashioned with cream of millet and dried blood, as well as vegetable powder and cola nuts chewed and then spat out during prayers and sacrifices addressed to Kono testify to the oldness and the force of the object.
+The crusty glaze, fashioned with cream of millet and dried blood, as well as vegetable powder and cola nuts chewed and then spat out during prayers and sacrifices addressed to Kono testify to the ancient nature and the force of the object.